In civilization, we are:

 How?
-By a rational method of switching off the world, with its noise and demands, and taking refuge in one’s essential self, allowing it to heal itself by itself.
-This way is hygienic darkroom retreating: deep psychic rest in total physical darkness.
+By hygienic darkroom retreating: profound rest for the self-healing organism.
+It is a rational method of switching off the world, with its noise and demands.
+One takes refuge in the deep self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.

 how it works

 - The psyche, as an organic system, is self-healing.

 - The primary condition of healing is profound rest.

 - The most profound psychic rest occurs in extended total darkness as a physiological response

 Because the process of healing is automatic, it is foolproof.
 The psyche needs darkness for rest like lungs need air for breathing and eyes need light for seeing.
 It knows no substitute.
 Healing happens involuntarily—by itself—when we voluntarily provide ourselves sufficient conditions of rest.
 This is fully developed in hygiene > secret.
 It is contextualized in

 Through abstract theory and concrete practice, this book tells how to provide all the conditions of rest in perfect proportion.
 Most importantly, it introduces the passive, hygienic attitude toward healing.
 Merely knowing it opens the door to super-intensified healing, ie, miracles.
 When you are ready, you can walk through it.

 The book reveals what healing requires detail.
 It inspires you to heal and to support others in doing so.
 It includes designs for darkroom components.
 Their precision enables even amateur craftsmen to get them right.

 - 1. caring for health by respecting life’s self-preserving nature and providing its normal conditions.